robbintt/outlines/praxes/using-scad-clj.md

 	1. As an example, try changing the sphere to size 50 in `example.clj`
 		1. run the repl command
 		1. your OpenSCAD instance should auto reload
+        - If this setting is not already chosen it is at (see the menu - TODO, add exact `file->location_name`)
 		1. If not, choose `file->reload` or `CMD+r` on a mac.
 1. Todo: run from **your own project directory**, `not scad-clj`.
 	- Otherwise it's messy and hard to keep stuff under source control.